Rqueue provides an abstraction over Redis for Producer/Consumer patterns, supporting two main types of queues:

 +-----+

-Rqueue Scheduler
+Rqueue Scheduler Configuration

 These configurations allow fine-tuning of Rqueue scheduler behavior across different operational scenarios.

-Dead Letter Queue Consumer/Listener
+Dead Letter Queue Consumers

 Example configuration